From classical theta functions to topological quantum field theory: The topological quantum field theory associated to theta functions

 \begin{theorem} Given a closed, oriented, $3$-dimensional manifold $M$ obtained as surgery on the framed link $L$ in $S^3$, the number

 is a topological invariant of the manifold $M$. \end{theorem}

 \begin{proof} Using Proposition~\ref{omegatrivial} we can rewrite

 where $b_+$ and $b_-$ are the number of positive, respectively negative eigenvalues of the linking matrix.
-This quantity is invariant under the addition of trivial handles, and also under handleslide because of Theorem~\ref{handleslide}, so it is a topological invariant of $M$. \end{proof}
+This quantity is invariant under addition of trivial handles, and also under handleslides, by Theorem~\ref{handleslide}, so it is a topological invariant of $M$. \end{proof}